 - Form a family business.
 Creating Family Limited Partnerships (FLPs) and Family Limited Liability Companies (LLCs) naming your children or a family member other than your spouse as a partner can protect real estate investment property.

 - Name account beneficiaries.
 Name beneficiaries or use a payable-on-death (POD) or transfer-on-death (TOD) account designation to ensure bank accounts transfer directly to your children.

-John J. Peck, Attorney & Counsellor at Law, has practiced law in North Carolina for nearly 40 years and has extensive expertise in the area of asset protection.
+John J. Peck has practiced law in North Carolina for nearly 40 years and has extensive expertise in the area of asset protection.
 Call Legacy Lawyers in Wilmington or fill out the contact form on this page to schedule a free 15-minute consultation.